prebid/prebid-server/docs/developers/default-request.md

     }
 }
 ```
-This will be JSON merged into the `ext` element of the incomming requests to define common aliases for the server.
+This will be JSON merged into the incoming requests at the top level.
+These will be used as fallbacks which can be overridden by both Stored Requests _and_ the incoming HTTP request payload.

 The `info` option determines if the alised bidders will be exposed on the `/info` endpoints.
 If true the alias name will be added to the list returned by
 `/info/bidders` and the info JSON for the core bidder will be coppied into `/info/bidder/{biddername}` with the addition of the field